rangeroob/openmessages.info/README.md

+# Archived

-# openmessages.info
+## openmessages.info

-[openmessages.info](https://openmessages.info) gives an outlet for users to openly convey their thoughts, feelings, & ideas on the web.
+openmessages.info gives an outlet for users to openly convey their thoughts, feelings, & ideas on the web.
 It is a platform were anybody can signup and start producing meaningful content to share and collaborate with friends, family, & the world.